 Sun Balm Test Results

 As importantly, and as part of the standard, we tested for critical wavelength, which is the UVA or part of the broad spectrum coverage in a sunscreen.
 ASNZ 2604: 2012 has the highest requirement for Broad Spectrum coverage in the world.
 It not only requires that the skin is protected at a certain spectrum of UVA, but that it is balanced to the coverage of the UVB.
-Sun Balm passes this critical wavelength test.
+Sun Balm passes this critical wavelength and protection factor test.

 The lab that we use is Dermatest, a highly regarded leader in the sunscreen testing space.